NHS doctor starts petition to allow small weddings as shops begin to open

 An NHS doctor who lost her mother to Covid-19 has called on the Government to allow small wedding ceremonies.

-Oluwadamilola “Dami” Olaolorun, a junior doctor, has started a petition to allow wedding ceremonies with two witnesses as non-essential shops opened again in England.
+Oluwadamilola “Dami” Olaolorun, a junior doctor, has started a petition to allow wedding ceremonies with two witnesses as her own wedding scheduled for later this month is unable to go ahead.

 “In terms of lifting restrictions, it seems the focus is only on the economy,” Dr Olaolorun told the PA news agency.